rinart73/lite-youtube-embed/readme.md

 ## Basic usage

-Use the [`lite-youtube-embed` npm package](https://www.npmjs.com/package/lite-youtube-embed) or download from this repo and use `src/`.
+> **Note**
+> This is a **fork**, so you'll have to download this repo and use the `src/` folder for uncompressed or `dist/` for compressed files. `lite-youtube-embed` npm package belongs to the original author.

 To use the custom element you will need to:

 1. Include the stylesheet within your application
-1. Include the script as well
+2. Include the script as well
-1. Use the `lite-youtube` tag via HTML or JS.
+3. Use the `lite-youtube` tag via HTML or JS.
-1. Be happy that you're providing a better user experience to your visitors
+4. Be happy that you're providing a better user experience to your visitors

 ```html
 <!-- Include the CSS & JS..
 (This could be direct from the package or bundled) -->